Cheapest VoIP Providers 2025: Top Cheap Phone Plans For UK Businesses

-Below, we’ve ranked the best VoIP providers by how little they require you to pay for their cheapest plans, with costs starting from just £7 per user, per month.
-We’ve also included what other features you may need to purchase with each plan, where relevant, and how cheap it is to scale into a provider’s more comprehensive plans as your business grows.
+Below, we’ve ranked our top-rated VoIP providers by how little they require you to pay, with costs starting from just £7 per user per month.
+We’ve also included other cost considerations you’ll need to factor in, where relevant, such as add-ons and user minimums, and how cheap it is to scale into a provider’s more comprehensive plans as your business grows.

 The 5 cheapest VoIP providers in the UK

 Based on our research, these are the providers we recommend.
 Clicking on them will take you to our plan-matching tool, which will help identify the best service for your business.
-If you want to find out how we ranked these providers, scroll down to the section outlining our research criteria.
+If you want to find out how we ranked these providers, read our research criteria.

 bOnline logo